salt-community/talent-app-v2/README.md

    3. Enter a name for your project and click Create.
    4. Copy the key.

-3. Secure Your API Key
+4. Secure Your API Key.